derek-cassidy/Derek-Cassidy-Front-End-Web-Development-1/README.md

 Overall the main changes that bootstrap has made cam be seen with the changes made to the original webpages and the new webpages.
 In the new main webpage the display is different as it is now now in colums and also the links page is also different with links tpo actual third party sites.

+Below is my original HTML code and the new code with bootstrap

 # Bootstrap Guide for Beginners